 - Place your baby on their tummy to play for short periods several times a day.

 - Give your baby ‘face time’.
 This involves making eye contact and getting your baby to follow your eyes and turn their head.
 It helps to build your baby’s neck strength and head control.

 Babies aged 6-12 months might like the following activities:

 - Place toys just out of your baby’s reach to encourage reaching and moving.
 You can also use simple toys like rattles to encourage touching and holding.

 - Give your baby wooden spoons to bang on pots and pans, or sealed containers with beads inside to shake.

-- Sit and support your baby upright on the floor, and move a ball or toy in front of her.
-This encourages your baby to follow the toy with her eyes, reach for it and grasp it.
+- Sit and support your baby upright on the floor, and move a ball or toy in front of them.
+This encourages your baby to follow the toy with their eyes, reach for it and grasp it.

 - Encourage your baby to pull to stand.
-Sit him near furniture and encourage him to pull himself up.
+Sit your baby near furniture, and encourage your baby to pull themselves up.
 Make sure that your furniture is sturdy and won’t fall over.

 - Encourage your baby to squat from standing.
-Place some toys on the ground in front of your standing baby so she has to squat to pick them up.
+Place some toys on the ground in front of your standing baby so they have to squat to pick them up.

 - If your baby can stand with support, try push-and-pull toys like block wagons.
 If the wagon goes too fast, put some heavy books or a bag of rice in it to slow it down.